Billing and Account Management FAQs

 When you retrieve data from S3 Glacier, you need to pay the retrieval request charges.
 You can retrieve data from S3 Glacier through three different methods.
 Each method has a different per-GB retrieval fee and per-archive request fee (that is, requesting one archive counts as one request).

-For example, in the AWS China (Ningxia) Region, the retrieval charges are as follows:
+For example, in the Amazon Web Services China (Ningxia) Region, the retrieval charges are as follows:

 - Expedited retrievals cost ¥0.2001 per GB and ¥0.0667 per request.